-The process of developing oil and natural gas wells and producing oil and natural gas on the Underlying Properties is subject to numerous risks beyond the Trust's, the Sponsor's and the third party operators' control, including risks that could delay the operators' current drilling or production schedule and the risk that drilling will not result in commercially viable oil or natural gas production.
+The process of developing oil and natural gas wells and producing oil and natural gas on the Underlying Properties is subject to numerous risks beyond the control of the Trust, the Sponsor or the third-party operators, including risks that could delay the operators' current drilling or production schedule and the risk that drilling will not result in commercially viable oil or natural gas production.
 The ability of the operators to carry out operations or to finance planned development expenses could be materially and adversely affected by any factor that may curtail, delay, reduce or cancel development and production, including:

-- reductions in oil or natural gas prices; - · delays imposed by or resulting from compliance with regulatory requirements, including permitting; - unusual or unexpected geological formations; - shortages of or delays in obtaining equipment and qualified personnel; - · lack of available gathering facilities or delays in construction of gathering facilities; - · lack of available capacity on interconnecting transmission pipelines; - · equipment malfunctions, failures or accidents; - unexpected operational events and drilling conditions; - market limitations for oil or natural gas; - pipe or cement failures; - casing collapses; - · lost or damaged drilling and service tools; - · loss of drilling fluid circulation; - uncontrollable flows of oil and natural gas, inert gas, water or drilling fluids; - · fires and natural disasters;
+- declines in oil or natural gas prices; - · delays imposed by or resulting from compliance with environmental and other governmental or regulatory requirements, including permitting; - · unusual or unexpected geological formations; - · shortages of or delays in obtaining equipment and qualified personnel; - · lack of available gathering, transportation and processing facilities, including availability on commercially reasonable terms, or delays in construction of gathering facilities; - $\cdot \quad \text{lack of available capacity on interconnecting transmission pipelines}; \\$ - · equipment malfunctions, failures or accidents;

-- environmental hazards, such as oil and natural gas leaks, pipeline ruptures and discharges of toxic gases; - · adverse weather conditions; and oil or natural gas property title problems.
+- · unexpected operational events and drilling conditions; - · market limitations for oil or natural gas; - · pipe or cement failures; - casing collapses; - · lost or damaged drilling and service tools; - · loss of drilling fluid circulation; - · uncontrollable flows of oil and natural gas, inert gas, water or drilling fluids; - blowouts, explosions, fires and natural disasters; - environmental hazards, such as oil and natural gas leaks, pipeline ruptures and discharges of toxic gases or other pollutants into the surface or subsurface environment; - · adverse weather conditions; and - · oil or natural gas property title problems or legal disputes regarding leasehold rights.

-If planned operations, including drilling of development wells, are delayed or cancelled, or if existing wells or development wells experience production below anticipated levels due to one or more of the foregoing factors or for any other reason, estimated future distributions to Trust unitholders may be reduced.
-If an operator incurs increased costs due to one or more of the foregoing factors or for any other reason and is unable to recover such costs from insurance, estimated future distributions to Trust unitholders may be reduced.
+If planned operations, including drilling of development wells, are delayed or cancelled, or if existing wells or development wells experience production below anticipated levels due to one or more of the foregoing factors or for any other reason, future distributions to Trust unitholders may be reduced.
+If an operator incurs increased costs due to one or more of the foregoing factors or for any other reason and is unable to recover such costs from insurance, future distributions to Trust unitholders may be reduced.